USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 <div class="usajobs-recruitment-joa-playbook-details__suggested-text">
 <h5>Suggested text</h5>
 This is a <a href="https://www.usajobs.gov/Help/faq/job-announcement/bargaining-units/">bargaining unit position</a>.
-This position is represented by the (insert Union name), (insert local or chapter number).
+This position is represented by the (insert union name), (insert local or chapter number).

 OR